Updated 11/19 - added McDowell county.

 The President has declared that a major disaster exists in the State of North Carolina.
 Following the recent disaster declaration for individual assistance issued by the Federal Emergency Management Agency, the IRS announced today that affected taxpayers in certain counties will receive tax relief.

-Individuals who reside or have a business in Allegany, Anson, Ashe, Beaufort, Bladen, Brunswick, Cabarrus, Carteret, Chatham, Columbus, Craven, Cumberland, Dare, Duplin, Granville, Greene, Harnett, Hoke, Hyde, Johnston, Jones, Lee, Lenoir, Montgomery, Moore, New Hanover, Onslow, Orange, Pamlico, Pender, Person, Pitt, Randolph, Richmond, Robeson, Sampson, Scotland, Stanly, Union, Wayne, Wilson, and Yancey counties may qualify for tax relief.
+Individuals who reside or have a business in Allegany, Alamance, Anson, Ashe, Beaufort, Bertie, Bladen, Brunswick, Cabarrus, Carteret, Chatham, Columbus, Craven, Cumberland, Dare, Davidson, Duplin, Durham, Granville, Greene, Guilford, Harnett, Hoke, Hyde, Johnston, Jones, Lee, Lenoir, Madison, McDowell, Montgomery, Moore, New Hanover, Onslow, Orange, Pamlico, Pender, Person, Pitt, Polk, Randolph, Richmond, Robeson, Rowan, Sampson, Scotland, Stanly, Tyrrell, Union, Wayne, Wilson, and Yancey counties may qualify for tax relief.

 The declaration permits the IRS to postpone certain deadlines for taxpayers who reside or have a business in the disaster area.
 For instance, certain deadlines falling on or after Sept.
 7, 2018 and before Jan.
 31, 2019, are granted additional time to file through Jan.
 31, 2019.
 This includes taxpayers who had a valid extension to file their 2017 return due to run out on Oct.
 15, 2018.
 This includes quarterly estimated income tax payments due on Sept.
 17, 2018, and Jan.
 15, 2019, and the quarterly payroll and excise tax returns normally due on Oct.
 31, 2018.